PLAN YOUR VISIT

 Drinks and Snacks

-Look out too, for our local food producers – Furness Fish & Game who will be selling their own venison burgers in addition to the, now-traditional, barbecue packs of meat and potted shrimps, Cartmel Sticky Toffee Pudding and Cartmel Cheeses.
+Also look out for our local food producers – Furness Fish & Game, who will be selling their own venison burgers, and Cartmel’s very own, Cartmel Sticky Toffee Pudding will be here too ** Subject to Covid 19 protocols.

 Where to Stay